 The problem with symptom lists, such as this one, is that simply by reading them we tend to lead our minds to look for and expect symptoms to occur.
 In fact, mental expectations are capable of generating mental symptoms.
 This phenomenon - known as psychological overlay - is very real.
 Most starting home do NOT experience the majority of the symptoms listed below.
 In fact, a 1983 survey reported that 53% of ex-smokers said that it was "not at all difficult" to stop.
 The symptoms are shared here only to educate, allay unnecessary concerns and/or to satisfy curiosity.

 Do not sell your mind on the belief that starting your new life needs to be painful or intense.
-If you relax, maintain a positive attitude, keep your reasons for wanting to break free in the forefront of your mind, abandon the unrealistic victory standard of "quitting forever" and instead focus on only the next hour, challenge or day (there is no need to see yourself sitting down to eat an entire cow when you can have just one nice juicy steak per day), drink plenty of fruit juice for the first three days to keep your blood sugar level, don't skip meals, reduce your caffeine intake by roughly half if you're a big caffeine user, your adventure home could turn out to be the most enjoyable and deeply satisfying experience of your entire life -- even if challenged now and then.
+If you relax, maintain a positive attitude, keep your reasons for wanting to break well nourished, abandon the unrealistic victory standard of "quitting forever" and instead focus on only the next hour, challenge or day (there is no need to see yourself sitting down to eat an entire cow when you can have just one nice juicy steak per day), drink plenty of fruit juice for the first three days to keep your blood sugar level, don't skip meals, reduce your caffeine intake by roughly half if you're a big caffeine user, your adventure home could turn out to be the most enjoyable and deeply satisfying experience of your entire life -- even if challenged now and then.

 We are what we think.
 If we think recovery will be difficult then why shouldn't it be?
 If we believe that the healing happening inside our body is utterly amazing then it is.
 If we keep telling ourselves we are going to fail are we inviting defeat?
 If we truly believe that no force or circumstance on his planet can stop our quest for freedom then nothing can.
 Victory is in the mind.

 The above are all normal temporary effects of physical withdrawal from nicotine.
 Our life-long roller coaster cycles of rising and falling blood nicotine levels are now ending.
 Your mind is in the process of resuming control of the more than 200 neuro-chemicals that nicotine had directly and indirectly taken hostage, including select adrenaline, dopamine and serotonin pathways.
-In resuming control the brain is making sensitivity adjustments associated with mood, wanting, stimulation and anxiety.
-In trying to protect your mind from the neuro-chemical influence of the toxic natural pesticide nicotine, in some brain regions it actually desensitize important neuro-chemical circuits by reducing neurotransmitter receptor sites (down-regulation), in other regions increasing the number of receptors (up-regulation), and still other regions by diminishing the number of transporters.
+In resuming control, the brain is making sensitivity adjustments associated with mood, wanting, stimulation and anxiety.
+In trying to protect your mind from the neuro-chemical influence of the toxic natural pesticide nicotine, in some brain regions it actually desensitized important neuro-chemical circuits by reducing neurotransmitter receptor sites (down-regulation), in other regions by increasing the number of receptors (up-regulation), and still others by diminishing the number of transporters.

 The early healing is rapid.
 Deep breathing with mind relaxation, together with a bit of physical activity, can help diminish anxieties.
 Adjustment of caffeine intake and limiting sugars can also have a calming effect.
 Acidic fruit juices, like cranberry, may help accelerate extraction of the blood's remaining nicotine and decease the maximum of 72 hours required for the body to completely metabolize and remove all nicotine.